 - More modern: Reflects 2 years and 8 months of technical progress since the Df launch.

-Arguments in favor of the Nikon Df:
+Advantages of the Nikon Df:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.